A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Ingrown nails can also cause inflammation.
 Another important cause is poor hygiene , which increases the risk of bacterial or fungal infections.

-How do you treat a paronychia effectively?
+How do you effectively treat a nail wall infection?

-In mild cases, simple home remedies and self-help measures may be sufficient to relieve the inflammation and associated symptoms.
+In mild cases, simple home remedies and self-help measures may be sufficient to relieve the inflammation and the associated symptoms.

-More severe cases, which may develop into panaritium – a deeper infection of the finger – may require more specific treatment from a doctor.
+More severe cases, which may develop into panaritium—a deeper infection of the finger—may require more specific treatment from a doctor.

 Surgical treatment